 (12-4, AFC East champs, lost to Denver in AFC Championship Game)

-Brady threw a career-high 402 completions and led New England to its fifth consecutive AFC Championship Game (that number has since been extended to seven).
+Brady threw 402 completions and led New England to its fifth consecutive AFC Championship Game (that number was extended to seven).
 There, a two-point loss to Denver prevented what in hindsight could have been a Super Bowl three-peat.

 (13-3, AFC East champs, lost to New York Giants in Super Bowl XLVI)